Robbbo-T/GAIA-AIR-SOFTWARE/README.md

 ## Relevant Repositories and Resources

-**ALL Instructions given in uploaded files across Robbbo-t several gitHub repositories and organizations
+**ALL Instructions given in uploaded files across Robbbo-t several gitHub repositories and organizations are insights for this project**

 ## SMAIE Global Directive